 South Pasadena, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.

-The per capita income in South Pasadena in 2010 was $57,438, which is wealthy relative to California and the nation.
-This equates to an annual income of $229,752 for a family of four.
-However, South Pasadena contains both very wealthy and poor people as well.
+The per capita income in South Pasadena in 2018 was $60,674, which is wealthy relative to California and the nation.
+This equates to an annual income of $242,696 for a family of four.

 South Pasadena is an extremely ethnically-diverse city.
 The people who call South Pasadena home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Pasadena residents report their race to be White, followed by Asian.
 South Pasadena also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.51% of the city’s residents.
-Important ancestries of people in South Pasadena include German, Irish, English, Italian, and Norwegian.
+People of Hispanic or Latino origin account for 18.49% of the city’s residents.
+Important ancestries of people in South Pasadena include German, English, Irish, Italian, and French.

 The most common language spoken in South Pasadena is English.
 Other important languages spoken here include Chinese and Spanish.